 Carthage awards eight full-tuition scholarships to City of Kenosha residents.
 These scholarships are worth more than $125,000 each, making Carthage quite affordable.

-The Kenosha Scholarships recognize the City of Kenosha’s agreement to lease land to the College for The Oaks Residential Village and student parking.
+The Kenosha Scholarships recognize the City of Kenosha’s agreement to lease land to the College for residence halls and parking.
 In late January, select candidates will participate in an on-campus competition for these scholarships.

 how to apply